How to Split Text in Excel Using a Formula (5 Easy Ways)

 Use LEFT and FIND Functions to Split Text in Excel

-• Finally, drag down the Fill Handle icon to copy the formula for the other cells.
+• Drag down the Fill Handle icon to copy the formula to the other cells in the series.

 Use LEFT and FIND Functions to Split Text in Excel